Doctoral Projects

 by Thomas Chapman

 The emergence of civic centres in the wake of World War II constitutes a significant chapter in South Africa’s urban design history yet is overshadowed today by the dark legacy of apartheid spatial planning.
-South African civic centres generally followed the example set by Great Britain, where public buildings and municipal offices were developed to establish the centre of … full description of Thomas Chapman's project
+South African civic centres generally followed the example set by Great Britain, where public buildings and municipal offices were developed to establish the centre of a town.
+Whereas British civic centres mainly emerged from the post-war ‘civic pride’ movement, in South Africa… full description of Thomas Chapman's project